Child Protection Policies

 EPI representatives will:

-Treat all children with the highest standards of respect and courtesy regardless of race, color, sex, language, disability, religion, political or other opinion, national, ethnic, social origin, birth or other status;
+Treat all children with the highest standards of respect and courtesy regardless of race, color, sex, language, disability, religion, political or other opinions, national, ethnic, social origin, birth or other status;

 Be committed to creating a culture of openness and mutual accountability that empowers children to be knowledgeable of their rights, to know what is acceptable and unacceptable, and to know what they can do if there are problems;